Department of Journalism

 Jump start your career with our 13-month, skills-oriented curriculum.
 With four of the ten courses (40 credits total) required for the degree online, you will have more flexibility in your busy schedule to complete your course work when and where it is convenient for you.

-Courses start online in mid-summer, followed by two semesters on campus, and culminates with a final 12-week term online.
+Courses start online in mid-summer, followed by two semesters on campus.
+The program culminates with a final 12-week summer capstone course online, and with an internship.

 Team-Based, Cross-Media Reporting